zeruann/zeruann/README.md

 ### I'm Hazel, an IT undergraduate at Bukidnon State University💫

 ### ✨ **About Me**
-- Currently learning Front End
+- Currently learning JavaScript and Python
 - Aspiring Full stack dev
-- Graphic designer
+- UI & UX Designer

 ### 🧰 **Technical Skills**